What is a Whole Brain Sensory Path?

 Doing these activities daily strengthens reading, writing, math and social/emotional skills.

-The Whole Brain Sensory Path is designed for the general and special education student population to address the needs of
+Designed for the general and special education student population to address the needs of

 *sensory seeking or sensory avoiding students